The stench is overwhelming

 Website page built by Kathi Valenti and Cathy Levin

 Notice the height of the trash in the trees

-After repeated pressurized washings, this "Grande Canyon" rock remained
+After many pressurized washings, the "Grand Canyon" rock remained

 Precinct 3 Commissioner Steve Radack instructed the crew to finish cleaning the drains.
 They used shovels to remove the remaining debris and dirt.
 This will drastically improve drainage for hundreds of homes, many businesses, and churches.